 Signage and floor markings to keep people out of danger zones.

 AI analytics can monitor loading docks for “vehicle enters no-go zones,” flagging unsafe vehicle movement or pedestrians in restricted areas.
-Real-time alerts help prevent dock strikes, and recorded footage streamlines incident investigations.
+Timely alerts help reduce the risk of dock strikes, and recorded footage streamlines incident investigations.

 5. Poor Visibility and Environmental Factors